inverseproblem/PestoSeis/JOSSpaper/paper.md

 ---
-title: 'PestoSeis: A Python package for basic and educational seismology'
+title: 'PestoSeis: A Python package for 2D wave physics and educational seismology'
 tags:
   - Python
   - seismology